Miguel Cabrera Player Props: Tigers vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.6 K/9, the third-best in the league.
+- The 9.6 strikeouts per nine innings compiled by the Marlins pitching staff ranks third in the league.

-- The Marlins have the 13th-ranked team ERA among all league pitching staffs (4.11).
+- The Marlins' 4.11 team ERA ranks 13th among all league pitching staffs.

-- The Marlins allow the ninth-fewest home runs in baseball (114 total, 1.1 per game).
+- Marlins pitchers combine to allow 114 home runs (1.1 per game), the eighth-fewest in the league.

-- His most recent time out came on Friday against the Colorado Rockies, when the lefty tossed three innings, surrendering six earned runs while giving up seven hits.
+- Cueto (0-1) takes the mound for the Marlins to make his third start of the season.

-- In 20 games this season, the 25-year-old has a 4.32 ERA and 10 strikeouts per nine innings, while allowing a batting average of .262 to opposing hitters.
+- His last appearance was on Saturday, July 22 against the Colorado Rockies, when the righty went six innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.